-What We Like: Anti-roll barrel, unique pattern, paint- and wax-free
+What We Love: Anti-roll barrel, unique pattern, paint- and wax-free

-What We Don't Like: Glossy finish can be hard to grip, may wear out and dull over time
+What We Don't Love: Glossy finish can be hard to grip, may wear out and dull over time

 Bamboo is not only an eco-friendly, sustainable material, but it's also less prone to warping than wood because of its tight, uniform cellular structure.
 Bamboo chopsticks are typically both light in color and lightweight.

 This Chinese-style set uses bamboo's naturally light color as a canvas for catchy blue patterns that vary within the pack to help guests track which pair is theirs.
 The design is baked in using a process that helps prevent fading and then lacquered to seal it all in.